Sleeping winter away – secrets of hibernating wildlife

 Wood Frogs, Lithobates sylvatica.

 Wood Frogs, Lithobates sylvatica, undergo cryogenic hibernation.
-(Judy Gallagher; cc by 2.0)
+(Judy Gallagher / Flickr; CC BY 2.0)

-A good example is the North American Wood Frog, Lithobates sylvatica, the most widely distributed amphibian in North America.
-Only about 2 inches (5 cm) long, they’re found mainly in wooded areas, from the tree line of the Arctic Circle south through the eastern half of the United States to Georgia.
+A good example is the North American Wood Frog, Lithobates sylvatica, North America’s most widely distributed amphibian.
+Only about 2.0 inches (5.1 cm) long, they’re found mainly in wooded areas, from the tree line of the Arctic Circle south through the eastern half of the United States to Georgia.
 Did you catch the part about the Arctic Circle?
-Yes, these little frogs survive winter up there!
-They spend winter with their body flooded with natural cryoprotectants, the only frogs that do.
+Yes, these little guys survive winter up there because their bodies are flooded with natural cryoprotectants, the only frogs that do.

 Lying under leaf litter and other organic detritus on the forest floor, their body prepares for freezing weather in two critical ways: Urea (a highly soluble, nearly non-toxic component of urine) collects in their blood.
 And, their liver glycogen converts to glucose—at 50 times more concentrated than those in a diabetic human—as a response to ice forming in their body.
 (Commercial antifreeze is made of a sugar alcohol similar to glucose.)
 Together, the urea and glucose act as “cryoprotectants” to limit the amount of ice that forms and to reduce shrinkage of cells.